 2011: The College opened an outdoor learning center at the 480-acre J. Nicholene Bishop Biological Station, known as “Tanglewood,” in Akron, Alabama.
 The new structure supports the study of forest, wildlife, recreation, and aesthetics management by students in the recently created natural resources minor, as well as other programs.

-2012: The Paul Jones Gallery of Art opens in downtown Tuscaloosa.
+2012: The Paul Jones Museum of Art opens in downtown Tuscaloosa.
 The gallery honors Paul R. Jones, who donated 1,700 pieces from his renowned collection of African-American art to the College in 2008.

 We welcome additional information about significant events in our history.
 Contact us at firstname.lastname@example.org.